European Parliament boycotts EU 2013 budget talks

-BRUSSELS The European Parliament boycotted talks with EU governments on Tuesday to finalize the bloc's budget for 2013 in a row over an extra 9-billion-euro ($11.44 billion) spending request for this year.
+BRUSSELS The European Parliament boycotted talks with EU governments on Tuesday to finalise the bloc's budget for 2013 in a row over an extra 9-billion-euro (7.2 billion pounds) spending request for this year.

 Negotiators from both sides had been due to meet on Tuesday night to try to reach a deal before a midnight deadline, after a first round of talks foundered on the parliament's refusal to discuss the 2013 budget before agreement on the extra funds.